Policies and Procedures

 Phase One entails a thorough review to see that all of the required documents have been submitted, and that the application is in the correct order.
 If any documents are missing, the member will receive an e-mail notification of missing documents or issues to be clarified.
 The certification process will not continue past Phase One until all documents are submitted and any clarification requests have been satisfied.

-Phase Two entails a review and performance of due diligence regarding the submitted documents, including, but not limited to: public information checks, verification with the respective Secretary of State, confirmation of DUNS number and profile, verification of ORCA and CCR registrations, and reference checks.
+Phase Two entails a review and performance of due diligence regarding the submitted documents, including, but not limited to: public information checks, verification with the respective Secretary of State, verification of SAM registrations, and reference checks.

 Phase Three entails the regional NAWRB board member calling the certification applicant for a telephone interview, consisting of questions for the applicant.
-If a member does not answer a phone call, the board member will attempt a second phone interview within three (3) business days.
-After the second attempt, it is the member’s responsibility to contact her respective board member to complete the interview.
+If an applicant does not answer a phone call, the board member will attempt a second phone interview within three (3) business days.
+After the second attempt, it is the applicant’s responsibility to contact her respective board member to complete the interview.
 Certification will not be completed unless the board member is contacted and the phone interview is conducted.

 Following internal review of all three phases of the certification application by the board of reviewers, external due diligence performance public records searches, and telephone interview, all qualified applications will go before a final vote of the Certification Board.
-Completed NAWRB Women-Owned Brokerage or Business Certification applications will be batched and reviewed by the Board on the second Monday of each month.
+Completed NAWRB Women-Owned Business or Minority Women-Owned Business Certification applications will be batched and reviewed by the Board on the second Wednesday of each month.

 With three (3) business days, applicants will be notified of the outcome of the certification application.
-Successful applicants will receive an electronic copy of their certificate and an exclusive NAWRB Certified Women-Owned Brokerage or Business logo package for their marketing materials, a press release to distribute to local media outlets, and a fact sheet on what to do after you’ve received your NAWRB Women-Owned Brokerage or Business Certification.
+Successful applicants will receive an electronic copy of their certificate and an exclusive NAWRB Certified Women-Owned Business logo package for their marketing materials, a press release to distribute to local media outlets, and a fact sheet on what to do after you’ve received your NAWRB Women-Owned Business or Minority Women-Owned Business Certification.

 Applicants whom are rejected certification on any grounds will be provided a detailed list of reasons for rejection and will be given an opportunity to remedy their situation by petitioning the certification board for a second review with supplemental evidence.